antmicro/rowhammer-tester/doc/general.md

 ### Rowhammer tester

-Now clone the `rowhammer-tester` repository and install the rest of the required dependecies:
+Now clone the `rowhammer-tester` repository and install the rest of the required dependencies:

 ```sh
 git clone --recursive https://github.com/antmicro/rowhammer-tester.git